 Ursula Barth, a senior at Gateway Regional High School in Huntington, is dedicated to the political process in both school and community.
 Her leadership roles include being the Chairman of the Model United Nations Club (MUN) and Board member on the Gateway Education Foundation, among many others.
 She co-founded the Model United Nations club at Gateway because she wanted others to learn about how the UN assists in the promotion of international cooperation among nations to ensure peace.
 She understands that there is still work to be done to eliminate gender discrimination locally and worldwide.
 As a feminist, Ms. Barth promotes gender equality in her school and community, and uses opportunities to lead others to help with empowerment of women.

 Alice Wanamaker, a 7th grader at White Brook Middle School in Easthampton, was nominated by her mentor Judith Breier who facilitates an after-school program called Free the Children (FTC),which is part of the international organization originating in Toronto, Canada.
 She wrote “Alice Wanamaker has been an integral part of FTC for the last three years.
 Alice has always taken a leadership role in the club and has been someone I can rely on”; Ms. Breier listed an impressive list of Ms. Wanamaker’s volunteerism activities related to FTC.

 These two amazing young women each talked about how they got involved in their various volunteer activities and what they want to do in the future.

-In the spring of 2014 we held 3 showing of films that dealt with the impact of the media and other forces on the self image of girls and women.
-On this date, we had another film showing, The Bro Code, , which explored the media’s impact on boys and men.
+We held 3 showing of films that dealt with the impact of the media and other forces on the self image of girls and women.
+On April 1, we had another film showing, The Bro Code, which explored the media’s impact on boys and men.

 Sunday, March 29, 2015